bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 In short - everything was better than I remembered it, but nothing was fantastic.
 GNOME and its apps (e.g. Nautilus) still have plenty of rough edges, but they get the job done.

 [Albert](https://github.com/albertlauncher/albert) was a great alternative to Alfred (one of my favorite macOS tools).
 That's probably the only new app that I used this time around.
-Some proprietary apps that I need for work like Zoom, Slack and Dropbox didn't work/look great, but this is what I expected anyways.
+Some proprietary apps that I need for work (like Zoom, Slack and Dropbox) didn't work/look great (especially when compared to their macOS/Windows versions), but this is what I expected anyways.
 Still, they were working better than I remembered them to.
+Given the small market share that desktop Linux has, I never expected big corporations to start investing heavily in Linux support.
+I recall that 5 years ago Zoom kept crashing constantly on Linux (colleagues using Linux were often dropping out of
+Zoom calls, that's how I know this), but at least it was working reliably for me.

+Back in the day I complained about how bad Skype for Linux was, but fortunately I no longer have to use Skype, so this is a problem that solved itself.
+I also complained about the quality of OpenOffice - another application I no longer needed, as I'm using mostly Google Docs these days.
+In general the trend to move from native desktop applications to web based applications is definitely a benefit for Linux users.
+In some cases I actually preferred the web versions of applications that have a Linux desktop version as they seemed to work better to me (e.g. Slack and Spotify).
+Skype also has a nice web app these days, if you happen to need it.

+One more thing - I was happy to see that there were a lot of games (by Linux standards) in Steam, despite the failure of Valve's Steam Machine project
+(a gaming console running Linux).
+I tried out a couple of older games and they worked fine, apart from the video crashes I was getting because of the
+GPU driver issues.

 ## The Development Experience

 Absolutely divine.
 Proper package manager.
 Proper service management.
+Emacs in all its GTK glory!
+All the fantastic GNU utils.
 Docker at its home.
+No more XCode installations.
 It doesn't get better than this.

 I'm 100% certain that Linux offers the best development experience for most software engineers.
 When there aren't hardware issues to affect it negatively, that is.